-Background: Describe the issue and justify how the proposed research project will generate data that will produce empirical evidence that can be cited by a court or legislative or regulatory body.
+Background: Describe the issue and justify how the proposed research project will produce empirical evidence with a clear, concrete, and strategic path to changes in public policy and/or health service delivery.

 Research question(s): Include the question(s) that will be answered through the proposed project.